ddev/ddev/docs/users/troubleshooting.md

 ### Restarts of the web container

 The most common cause of the web container restarting is a user-defined .ddev/nginx-site.conf or .ddev/apache/apache-site.conf - Please rename these to <xxx_site.conf> during testing.
-To figure out what's wrong with it after you've identified that as the problem, `ddev logs` will likely give the information you need.
+To figure out what's wrong with it after you've identified that as the problem, use `ddev logs` and review the error.

 Changes to .ddev/nginx-site.conf and .ddev/apache/apache-site.conf take effect only when you do a `ddev restart` or the equivalent.

+## No input file specified (404) or Forbidden (403)

+If you get a 404 with "No input file specified" (nginx) or a 403 with "Forbidden" (apache) when you visit your project it may mean that no index.php or index.html is being found in the docroot.
+This can result from:

+* Missing index.php: There may not be an index.php or index.html in your project.
+* Misconfigured docroot: If the docroot isn't where the webserver thinks it is, then the webserver won't find the index.php.
+Look at your .ddev/config.yaml to verify it has a docroot that will lead to the index.php.
+It should be a relative path from the project root to the directory where the index.php is.
+* Docker not mounting your code: If you `ddev ssh` and `ls` and there's nothing there, Docker may not be mounting your code.
+See [docker installation](./docker_installation.md) for testing docker install.
+(Is Docker, the drive or directory where your project is must be shared.
+In Docker Toolbox it *must* be a subdirectory of your home directory unless you [make special accomodations for Docker Toolbox](http://support.divio.com/local-development/docker/how-to-use-a-directory-outside-cusers-with-docker-toolbox-on-windowsdocker-for-windows)).

 ## More Support